spicyjack/public/notes/one-liners.md

 # One-liners #
 One-liners, or mini-programs that can be used to do things.

+2024-09-03
+- Convert lowercase letters in an MD5 checksum to uppercase using the command line, because "reasons"...

+    echo "foobarbaz" | md5 | tr '[:lower:]' '[:upper:]'

 2024-08-05
 - Generate an image using a generated string